-That part of Lot 7 in Enjay Construction Company's Pullman Industrial District, being a subdivision of parts of the West 1/2 of Section 14 and the East 1/2 of Section 15, all in Township 37 North, Range 14, East of the Third Principal Meridian, in Hyde Park township, described as follows:

-Beginning at the Southeast corner of said Lot 7, running thence West along the South line of said Lot 7, being the North line of East 110th Street, a distance of 373.50 feet; thence North at right angles to the said South line of Lot 7; thence East along said North line, being a curved line convexed to the North, with a radius of 269.22 feet, a distance of 36.53 feet (arc); thence continuing along said North line on a curved line, with a radius of 387.65 feet, a distance of 64.50 feet (arc); thence continuing along said North line, being a straight line tangent to the last described curved line, a distance of 422.17 feet to the Northeast corner of said Lot 7; thence Southwesterly along the Easterly line of said Lot 7, a distance of 568.06 feet to the point of beginning, in Cook County, Illinois.
+That part of Lot 7 in Enjay Construction Company's Pullman Industrial District, being a subdivision of parts of the West 1/2 of Section 14 and the East 1/2 of Section 15, all in Township 37 North, Range 14, East of the Third Principal Meridian, in Hyde Park township, described as follows: Beginning at the Southeast corner of said Lot 7, running thence West along the South line of said Lot 7, being the North line of East 110th Street, a distance of 373.50 feet; thence North at right angles to the said South line of Lot 7; thence East along said North line, being a curved line convexed to the North, with a radius of 269.22 feet, a distance of 36.53 feet (arc); thence continuing along said North line on a curved line, with a radius of 387.65 feet, a distance of 64.50 feet (arc); thence continuing along said North line, being a straight line tangent to the last described curved line, a distance of 422.17 feet to the Northeast corner of said Lot 7; thence Southwesterly along the Easterly line of said Lot 7, a distance of 568.06 feet to the point of beginning, in Cook County, Illinois.
+Parcel 2:

-That part of Lot 7 in Enjay Construction Company's Pullman Industrial District, being a subdivision of parts of the West 1/2 of Section 14 and the East 1/2 of Section 15, all in Township 37 North, Range 14, East of the Third Principal Meridian, described as follows:

-Beginning on the South line of said Lot 7, being the North line of East 110th Street at a point, 373.50 feet West of the Southeast corner of said Lot 7, running thence North at right angles to said South line, a distance of 533.66 feet to the North line of said Lot 7; thence West along said North line, being a curved line convexed to the North, with a radius of 269.22 feet, a distance of 59.95 feet (arc); thence continuing along said North line, being a straight line tangent to last described curved line, a distance of 57.63 feet; thence continuing along said North line, being a curved line tangent to last described straight line, convexed to the South, with a radius of 303.92 feet, a distance of 108.03 feet (arc) to the West line of said Lot 7, being the East line of South Langley Avenue; thence South along said line, a distance of 348.51 feet; thence continuing along the Westerly line of said Lot 7, being a curved line tangent to the last described line, convexed to the Southwest tangent to last described line, with a radius of 105.5 feet, a distance of 118.07 feet (arc) to the South line of said Lot 7; thence East along said South line, a distance of 143.41 feet to the point of beginning, in Cook County, Illinois.
+That part of Lot 7 in Enjay Construction Company's Pullman Industrial District, being a subdivision of parts of the West 1/2 of Section 14 and the East 1/2 of Section 15, all in Township 37 North, Range 14, East of the Third Principal Meridian, described as follows: Beginning on the South line of said Lot 7, being the North line of East 110th Street at a point, 373.50 feet West of the Southeast corner of said Lot 7, running thence North at right angles to said South line, a distance of 533.66 feet to the North line of said Lot 7; thence West along said North line, being a curved line convexed to the North, with a radius of 269.22 feet, a distance of 59.95 feet (arc); thence continuing along said North line, being a straight line tangent to last described curved line, a distance of 57.63 feet; thence continuing along said North line, being a curved line tangent to last described straight line, convexed to the South, with a radius of 303.92 feet, a distance of 108.03 feet (arc) to the West line of said Lot 7, being the East line of South Langley Avenue; thence South along said line, a distance of 348.51 feet; thence continuing along the Westerly line of said Lot 7, being a curved line tangent to the last described line, convexed to the Southwest tangent to last described line, a distance of 348.51 feet; thence continuing along the Westerly line of said Lot 7, being a curved line tangent to the last described line, convexed to the Southwest tangent to last described line, a distance of 118.07 feet (arc) to the South line of said Lot 7; thence East along said South line, a distance of 143.41 feet to the point of beginning, in Cook County, Illinois.
+Parcel 3: